saberone/docker-nginx-unit-hugo/README.md

 `https://mysite.com/webhooks-hugo/rebuild`; if the blog is hosted at `https://mysite.com/blog` (i.e.,
 `NGINX_URL_PREFIX` is set to `/blog`), the webhook URL will be `https://mysite.com/webhooks-blog/rebuild`.

-You will also need to set the environment variable `HUGO_GITHUB_SECRET` to the secret value specified during configuration of the webhook in GitHub.
+You will also need to set the environment variable `HUGO_GITLAB_SECRET` to the secret token value specified during configuration of the webhook in GitLab.

 ### Post-build Script